 To illustrate, imagine a construction site that is stocked with all the necessary hardware needed to build a home.
-We have our site (the land), bricks, mortar, cement, iron beams, steel rods, lumber, bundles of wiring, pipes, sheet metal, paint, nails, screws, etc. Clearly, without people (intelligent agents) our structure will never be constructed.
-We recognize intuitively that without human intelligence, work, and ingenuity the materials cannot accomplish anything on their own.
-We rely on contractors, engineers, architects, plumbers, electricians, and more to carefully design and plan each sequential step of the assembly of our imaginary home.
+We have our site (the land), bricks, mortar, cement, iron beams, steel rods, lumber, bundles of wiring, pipes, sheet metal, paint, nails, screws, etc. Clearly, without people (intelligent agents), our structure will never be constructed.
+We recognize intuitively that without human intelligence, work, and ingenuity, the materials cannot accomplish anything independently.
+We rely on contractors, engineers, architects, plumbers, electricians, and more to carefully design and plan each sequential step of our imaginary home assembly.

-To illustrate further how vital intelligence is toward the construction of our building, lets try to imagine how we might construct the home without people.
-Lets use a tornado as an illustration.
+To further illustrate how vital intelligence is toward building our building, let’s try to imagine how we might construct the home without people.
+Let’s use a tornado as an illustration.
 Imagine a tornado hit our stockpile of materials and randomly moved and rearranged all the raw materials.
-Amazingly, after the dust settled we found that our home was fully working and completed.
+Amazingly, after the dust settled, we found that our home was fully working and completed.
 Of course, intuitively, we know that such an imaginary event would never happen.
 It is not based on a mathematical unlikelihood– it is flatly impossible.

-But what if we imagined the tornado hit our materials thousands of time every day?
+But what if we imagined the tornado hit our materials thousands of times every day?
 What if this happened year after year for many hundreds of billions of years?
 Then might our building emerge by chance?
-Clearly, it is not the number of trials that makes this illustration impossible, but, it is the absolute reliance on intelligence behind the design that regardless of naturalistic chances, renders such a belief as irrational.
+Clearly, it is not the number of trials that makes this illustration impossible.
+Still, it is the absolute reliance on the intelligence behind the design that, regardless of naturalistic chances, renders such a belief irrational.

 “The machine code of genes is uncannily computer-like.
 Apart from differences in jargon, the pages of a molecular biology journal might be interchanged with those of a computer engineering journal. ”Dawkins, Richard “River Out of Eden” pg 17